Chapter 2

 kicked and spat upon by the Hitler Youth, simply for being a Swing

 Kid.
-Here he is now, laughing in the faces of the fascists all over
+He is now laughing in the faces of the fascists all over

-again as he luxuriates in the heat emanating from these three young
+again as he luxuriates in the heat emanating from these three unusual young

 musicians.
 "Das ist so HOT!" he calls